Types of Stainless Steel

 No matter what type of stainless steel is used and how corrosion resistant, steel corrosion will eventually rear its ugly head.
 To stem this tide, a special polyvinyl chloride copolymer solution coating can be externally applied to give added rust protection.
 Specially formulated for stainless steel, Unituff OGS is easily applied and is non-seepage and non-rust creep.

-To get the most information about Unituff OGS, visit the Unituff website, https://unituffglobal.com/, or give them a call or message.
+To get the most information about Unituff OGS, formerly known as Seal n Peel, visit the Unituff website, https://unituffglobal.com/, or give them a call or message.